April Jones POV

 "So quit the class," he shrugged.

 "How 'bout I quit talking to you?"
 I turned away and faced forward again.
 Didn't he have better things to do, now that he'd had his little victory?
-I mean, seriously.
-If he was in such desperate need of attention why couldn't he just go get it somewhere else?
-On a scale of zero to none my eagerness to be in his company was at a negative ten thousand.
+He was seriously grinding on my nerves.

 "Oh, you mean eavesdrop on me?"

-"It's not eavesdropping if China can hear you bitching."
+"It's not eavesdropping if China can hear you bitching," he growled.

-"I think it's time you drown yourself in the sewage-since you'd obviously be doing the world a favor," he smiled back sweetly.
+"I think high it's time you drown yourself in the sewage-since you'd obviously be doing the world a favor," he replied sweetly.

-"No need to pretend you have anything better to do, I was just leaving.
-As it turns out bitch isn't really my type so excuse me while I use this very sharp pencil to stab myself for trying to have a conversation with you.
-At least that'll be less painful."
+"Oh, don't worry.
+I was just about to leave and use this very sharp pencil to stab myself for ever trying to have a conversation with you.
+At least that'll be less painful," he continued, rising up from his chair.

 "Still not nearly as painful as was reading your amateur play," I couldn't help but add, smiling to myself.

 His face betrayed no emotion, but I could see that that had got to him.
-Faint color had risen to his olive-toned cheeks, and his next works came out in a harsh, acidic tone.
+Faint color had risen to his olive-toned cheeks as he made an effort to maintain his tone.

-With that he turned away, not noticing Diane whose eyes were wide with alarm at witnessing the hostile exchange.
+With that he turned away, not noticing Diane whose eyes were wide with alarm, startled at having witnessed the hostile exchange.

 I shook my head, and tried in vain to try to refocus on my sheet.
 He was just so uncouth and rude.
 I couldn't believe I hadn't seen that coming-that I actually started to wonder somewhere in the back of mind if he'd somewhat improved on his character.